Everyone knows first impressions can be hard to shake.

 Talk about what you can provide the employer

 Keep in mind, Augustine said, that the employer is the target audience.
-So think about what type of value you’re offering them, as opposed to the other way around.
+Your email is basically your elevator pitch, so think about what type of value you’re offering them, as opposed to the other way around.

-In the body of your email, mention exactly what you can do for the employer and what you’ve learned about that company.
+In the body of your email, mention exactly what you can do for the employer as a superintendent and what you’ve learned about that company.

 Show some passion